qualifiedleads/xandr-ui/README.md

 It drains hours and patience.
 The purpose of this UI is to be a simple "co-pilot" so you don't need to use excel so much and can quickly:

-   a) see what's converting, at what cost
+   * see what's converting, at what cost
-   b) white-list or black-list placements,
+   * white-list or black-list placements,
-   c) pause (blacklist for a set time, then reactivate) placements
+   * pause (blacklist for a set time, then reactivate) placements
-   d) drill-down on **what is converting** and see: creative, carrier, device-type, OS, etc.
+   * drill-down on **what is converting** and see: creative, carrier, device-type, OS, etc.

 ## Accuracy

 The system uses the AppNexus reporting API to collect it's data by default.
 The data is pulled via API and stored in a PostGreSQL DB.
 Reporting sometimes comes after 6 hours from Appnexus.
 This delay can kill your campaign.
 For this we additionally built :
  1. impression tracker
  2. click tracker
  3. conversion tracker

 We will roll-out the release of the trackers shortly.

 You will need to set this up on top of your own domain and get it approved by appnexus support.